jason-napolitano/PHP-Exceptions/README.md

 Framework versions will be available shortly after the official v.1.0 release.

 As said by [Arnout Boks](https://www.moxio.com/blog/34/best-practices-for-php-exception-handling):

-"Proper exception handling takes quite some effort, but will eventually result in a much more stable application.
+"_Proper exception handling takes quite some effort, but will eventually result in a much more stable application.
 A sensible exception handling strategy makes it clear what exceptions should be expected (and thus handled!) at a given point in the code.
 Moreover it will maintain the encapsulation and abstraction you carefully applied to your object-oriented design.
-Last but not least, it should make debugging a breeze."
+Last but not least, it should make debugging a breeze._"

 Proper Exception handling is a must in PHP applications, and application development in general.
 This library hopes to encourage developers to properly handle exceptions, by giving them a variety of